Eight Forest Lane

 Instructions

-• Add in 2 cups of the flour and begin to mix on low using the dough hook attachment of your stand mixer.
-Add another cup of flour, the cocoa powder, cinnamon and allspice, dairy-free butter and the egg and mix on medium speed until the dough starts to form.
-Add in the final cup of flour and mix until the dough starts to pull away from the sides of the bowl.
+• Add 2 cups of flour and mix on low using the dough hook attachment.
+Add the remaining 2 cups of flour, cocoa powder, cinnamon, allspice, dairy free butter, and egg.
+Mix on medium speed until the dough begins to come together.
+Add in the chopped chocolate and mix gently to incorporate.

-• Punch down the dough to release the air and add in the chopped chocolate and mix through the dough gently.
-Turn the dough out onto a floured surface and knead gently to incorporate the chocolate before shaping it into a ball.
+• Punch down the dough to release the air.
+Turn it out onto a floured surface and gently shape back into a ball.

 Notes